icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 - [Socially Optimal Pricing of Cloud Computing Resources](https://webee.technion.ac.il/people/shimkin/PAPERS/Menache-CloudPricing-Conf2011.pdf) - “The socially optimal operating point is unique, and can be sustained by a linear, usage-based tariff, which charges a fixed price per unit resource and unit time.”
 This paper justify usage-based pricing for cloud resources.

-- [A Survey of Profit Optimization Techniques for Cloud Providers](https://dl.acm.org/doi/fullHtml/10.1145/3376917) - “The strategy of improving user service quality is discussed first, followed by the pricing strategy for cloud resources to maximize revenue.”
+- [A Survey of Profit Optimization Techniques for Cloud Providers](http://www.cs.newpaltz.edu/~lik/publications/Peijin-Cong-ACM-CS-a-2020.pdf) - “The strategy of improving user service quality is discussed first, followed by the pricing strategy for cloud resources to maximize revenue.”

-- “Billing is not complex on purpose: it's the price to pay for elasticity.” ([source](https://twitter.com/kdeldycke/status/1214160678363246592)) - Or why you're likely to get an endless stream of complaining users if choosing utility pricing scheme: while accurate to the (milli-)cent, this model is frustrating for customers not ready to invest time grasping the underlying concepts.
+- “Billing is not complex on purpose: it's the price to pay for elasticity.” ([source](https://x.com/kdeldycke/status/1214160678363246592)) - Or why you're likely to get an endless stream of complaining users if choosing utility pricing scheme: while accurate to the (milli-)cent, this model is frustrating for customers not ready to invest time grasping the underlying concepts.

-- [Octane's Meter Types](https://docs.getoctane.io/data-types-reporting-types-and-aggregations#Wggma) - Nice illustrations of the quantization applied to time and value quantums on variable usages.

 - [Riemann sum](https://en.wikipedia.org/wiki/Riemann_sum) - The starting point about quantization of usage.

 - [Allen's interval algebra](https://en.wikipedia.org/wiki/Allen%27s_interval_algebra) - Implementing usage-based pricing is tricky, and this algebra will help you organize temporal reasoning.
-Also see this [Stack Overflow question with clean schema](https://stackoverflow.com/questions/12069082/allens-interval-algebra-operations-in-sql?rq=1).
+Also see this [Stack Overflow question with clean schema](https://web.archive.org/web/20240413010618/https://stackoverflow.com/questions/12069082/allens-interval-algebra-operations-in-sql?rq=1).

 - [Reconcile Your Monthly GCP Invoice with BigQuery Billing Export](https://medium.com/@lukwam/reconcile-your-monthly-gcp-invoice-with-bigquery-billing-export-b36ae0c961e) - Behind the quest of this developer to track its expenses, you get a glimpse on cloud billing difficulties.
 While not explicitly pointed out, pricing cloud resources is hard and the result of quantization, granularity and rounding, between space, time and currencies.